Communote/communote.github.io/doc/dev_how_plugin.md

                /*
                First part "plugin/" is required and marks the widget as one that is provided by a plugin.
-               The maven placeholder is needed to create an unique widget group name based on the name of the OSGi bundle and will be replaced by building the plugin.
+               The maven placeholder is needed to create an unique widget group name based on the name of the OSGi bundle and will be replaced when building the plugin.
                */
                widgetGroup: 'plugin/${maven-symbolicname}',

                //This function prints out the input value via a notification
                showSuccessMessage: function() {
-                   var message = this.domNode.getElementById(this.widgetId + '_message').get("value")
+                   var message = this.domNode.getElementById(this.widgetId + '_message').get('value')
                    showNotification(NOTIFICATION_BOX_TYPES.success, null, message);
                }
            });